1. Introduction to SWF Machine Maintenance Essentials

 6.1 Belt Tension Measurement with Sound Wave Gauges (40±2Hz)

-Accurate belt tension is critical for preventing mechanical misalignment and wear.
-For X-axis timing belts, use SWF-certified sound wave gauges to measure tension, aiming for a frequency of 40±2 Hz.
-Begin by pushing the frame plate fully to the right, then pluck the belt's middle and measure the frequency.
-Adjust the tension bolts on the X-Y link bracket or tension base screw to achieve the desired Hz range.
-Only swf embroidery machine support technicians should perform these adjustments to avoid machine damage.
+For X-axis timing belts, use SWF-certified sound wave gauges to measure at 40±2 Hz.
+Push the frame plate fully right, pluck the belt’s midpoint, and read frequency.
+Adjust the X–Y link bracket bolts or the tension base screw to hit target Hz.
+Only SWF support technicians should perform these adjustments.

 6.2 Oil Supply Intervals: Daily vs Commercial Machine Requirements